FAA Administrator Steve Dickson is resigning - KESQ

 The head of the Federal Aviation Administration is resigning.

-Steve Dickson, who took the role as FAA administrator in August 2019 after being nominated by President Donald Trump, says he will step down March 31.
+Steve Dickson, who took the role as FAA administrator in August 2019 after being nominated by President Donald Trump to the five-year term, says he will step down March 31.

 In a statement, Transportation Secretary Pete Buttigieg said he is grateful for Dickson’s “years of service to our country and his lifelong dedication to making sure our aviation system is the best and safest in the world.”